Define demonstrative pronoun:

-There are four demonstrative pronoun of singular/Plural.
+There are four demonstrative pronouns of singular/Plural.

-a) this is my brother john.
+a) this is my brother John.

 b) that is my parrot.